GoogleCloudPlatform/terraform-google-cloud-run/README.md

 ## Assumptions and Prerequisites

-This module assumes that below mentioend prerequisites are in place before consuming the module.
+This module assumes that below mentioned prerequisites are in place before consuming the module.

 * All required APIs are enabled in the GCP Project
-* Cloud SQL
+* Cloud SQL (optional)
-* VPC Connector
+* VPC Connector (optional)
-* Environment Variables in Secret Manager
+* Environment Variables in Secret Manager (optional)

 ## Usage